9 Steps to get your property appraisal report for valuation

 Step 8 - Influencing the property appraisal

 Because appraisers want to keep getting assignments, they typically strive to please you, their customer.
-You can occasionally manipulate the appraiser to produce a report with values slightly higher (or lower) than he would otherwise report.
+You can occasionally manipulate the appraiser to produce a report with values slightly higher (or lower) than they would otherwise report.

 It would be best if you delicately expressed your concern up front to ensure that the appraiser is not undervaluing the property.
 It is less probable that the appraisal will be altered once it has been produced and presented.